Pakistani PM's ex-Instagram chief Imran Khans kidnapped in Lahore - ExBulletin

 He lamented Amjad’s torture, saying that “today the law of the jungle is total in Pakistan”.

-“Orders come from a ‘higher (establishment) authority’ that seems to be first and foremost laws and abductions done first, then fake FIRs recorded,” Khan lamented.
+“Orders come from a higher authority (establishment) that seems above all laws and abductions are carried out first and then fake FIRs recorded,” Khan lamented.

 Khan, 70, blasted the PMLN-led coalition government and its handlers in the military for registering more than 140 FIRs against him.

-“As bail in one FIR is granted, another FIR appears.
+“When bail is granted in one FIR, another FIR appears.
 I have more than 145 FIR against me.
-It’s a circus of FIR.
-My goalkeeper from Bani Gala, my cook from Zaman Park, our social networks Mashwani , Waqas and my security officer Ghumman – all abducted and tortured trying to update their software,” Khan said.
+It’s a FIR circus.
+My caretaker from Bani Gala, my cook from Zaman Park, Mashwani, Waqas from our social networks and my security manager Ghumman – all abducted and tortured trying to update their software, Khan said.

 The PTI has written to international forums to draw their attention to the violation of human rights, abductions, torture of political workers and the muzzling of dissenting voices by the fascist regime of Shehbaz Sharif with the help of the establishment military.